o-can/aws-java-iot-example/README.md

 1. Connect to a configurable AWS IoT Endpoint with TLSv1.2.
 2. Subscribes to a topic called "MyTopic"
 3. Publishes a "Hello World" message to the topic "MyTopic"
+4. Creates a device shadow state and updates it

 ## Getting Started